-- 2 tbsp vegan worcestershire sauce (sub with steak sauce)
+- 2 tablespoon vegan worcestershire sauce (sub with steak sauce)

 - Preheat oven to 425 degrees F. Grease a 9×13 baking sheet and set aside.

-- Add all the broccoli to a large bowl, toss and set aside.
+- Add all the broccoli ingredients to a large bowl, toss and set aside.

 - Line up 3 shallow bowls for your work station.
 In bowl 1, add soy sauce and vegan Worcestershire sauce and whisk together.
 In bowl 2, add flour, water, garlic powder, paprika, and salt.
 Whisk together.
 In bowl 3, mix the bread crumbs with vegetable oil.